Obligations are in effect·Enrolment deadline: 29 July 2026—21 days remaining

 Train all staff on AML/CTF obligations

-Every employee involved in client interaction must receive AML/CTF awareness training before obligations commence and annually thereafter.
+Every employee involved in client interaction must receive AML/CTF awareness training — obligations are now in force — and annually thereafter.

 Submit TTRs and SMRs when required